drelonperry/Flights/readme.txt

 class.
 Below is an explain and guide on how to read the .dly files for this program to have a better understanding.

+To execute the program, from the command line convert the code from notebook to python by using this command: jupyter nbconvert --to python nb.ipynb

+After the command has been ran, execute the program like a python program by doing: python nb.py

+You may need to install the python mistune package for this to work and here is the command for that: sudo pip install -U mistune

 --------------------------------------------------------------------------------
 How to cite: